 Millions of people suffer from lower back pain and it can often be accompanied by depression and anxiety.
-If you are considering joining a 200-hour yoga teacher training you can learn how yoga may be able to help people heal or reduce their lower back pain.
+If you are considering joining a 200 hour vinyasa and yin yoga teacher training you can learn how yoga may be able to help people heal or reduce their lower back pain.
 The best yoga teacher training programs, such as Inner Yoga Training in Bali Indonesia, will provide you with a good understanding of the anatomy of the lower back.
 There are a lot of major muscle groups in this area of the body so as a yoga teacher it’s good to have an understanding of the structures that can be involved in lower back pain.

 With this in mind, here are 4 Ways Yoga May Help Heal Lower Back Pain:

 Our spine moves in 7 different directions – forward fold (flexion), back bend (extension), right /left side stretch (lateral), right / left twist (rotation) and lengthen (axial extension).
 One of the benefits of yoga is it focuses on moving the spine in all these directions.
 If someone is in pain, they may be protecting that area and limiting their movements as they are scared of further aggravating it.
 But by limiting their movements it can create stiffness when they try to move in other directions, only adding to the problem.
 Attempting some movement of the spine in all directions each day through yoga may help ease stiffness.

 Yin yoga focuses on working into deeper connective tissue including ligaments, fascia, tendons and joints.
 When there is an injury or someone has limited movement due to chronic pain, then fascia can start to dry up and adhere creating more stiffness.
 Yin yoga may help with this through applying appropriate stress to target areas of the body (in this case the lower back) encouraging production of hyaluronic acid which increases the water content of fascia allowing it to glide more easily.